Melattur railway station

 Melattur railway station is a minor railway station serving the town of Melattur in the Malappuram district of Kerala, India.
-It lies on scenic Nilambur–Shoranur line of Palakkad Division of Southern Railways.
+It lies on the scenic Nilambur–Shoranur line of the Palakkad Division of Southern Railways.
 Trains halting at the station connect the town to prominent cities in Kerala such as Nilambur, Shoranur, Palakkad, Ernakulam and Thiruvananthapuram.

 Melattur railway station was a scenic railway station with antique station building, lot of trees aside of platforms, withered may flowers painting the platforms.
 However after the construction of Melattur Traction substation and electrification works along the route, most the charm has been lost.

 Construction works are in progress for the second platform so as to upgrade Melattur railway station as a crossing station.